Carmelina Moscato: Coaching career

 Moscato was an assistant coach at the University of Wisconsin and for the Louisville Cardinals.

 In August 2016, Moscato coached Canada's women's under-15 squad to the second place in the 2016 CONCACAF Girls' U-15 Championship.

 In 2017, she was the Talent Manager of the Canadian REX Development program before serving as an assistant coach with the Canadian women's U20 team from 2018 to 2020.
 In 2019, she served as the Technical Director for youth soccer team Kleinburg Nobleton SC.

 Moscato became the head coach of the FC Nordsjælland women's team, a role she started in July 2021.

 In June 2022, she was named Technical Director and head coach of Liga MX Femenil club Tigres UANL, becoming both the first woman and first foreigner to hold the role.
 Tigres won the 2022–23 Apertura Liguilla, qualifying Tigres for the Campeón de Campeones, and reached the Clausura Liguilla semi-finals under Moscato before being eliminated.
 Her Apertura championship was the first title win in Liga MX Femenil history by a foreign-born coach.

 On June 2, 2023, Moscato announced her resignation from Tigres Femenil.

 On February 19, 2024, Racing Louisville FC announced that Moscato had joined the club as an assistant coach.

 On July 21, 2025, it was announced that Moscato had departed Racing Louisville to take up the role of head coach of Al Qadsiah in the Saudi Women's Premier League.

+On August 10, 2026, Ottawa Rapid FC announced that Moscato would take over as head coach in the 2027 season.